oladapo-joseph/adult-data-analysis/README.md

   DOI          = https://doi.org/10.24432/C5XW20
 ```

 This notebook is all about carrying out clustering analysis on the Adult dataset to find possible clusters.

+## Procedure

+1. Carried out data cleaning and pre-processing.
+2. Did PCA analysis on the dataset
+3. Found the number of clusters
+4. Used KMeans algorithm to the train the dataset
+5. Discussed the result

+After the analysis, I discovered there are 3 major  clusters, and I further analyzed this to discover have a theory that clusters were created based on the Financial Capability

+* Class 0: They are majorly the Widowed, Divorced, Separated, Married spouse absent, Married-AF-Spouse
+* Class 1 : They are majorly married
+* Class 2: They are majorly people that are never married